clojurephant/jovial/README.md

 ## What is it?

-Jupiter's main goal is to help provide launchers and engines to extend the support of JUnit5 to new places.
+Jovial's main goal is to help provide launchers and engines to extend the support of JUnit5 to new places.

 ### Current Support